Infertility - Causes, Risk Factors & Treatments | SingHealth

 How is infertility prevented?

-• For women, try to conceive when you are still young.
+• For women, try to conceive when you are still young (as soon as you are ready).
 Fertility starts to fall at age 34 and diminishes further at age 37, falling quite drastically after 40.
 Fibroids and endometriosis can occur at any age but tend to be more common in older women.

-• Damaged tubes in the female and blocked vas in the males may occur as a result of sexually transmitted infections (STI).
+• Damaged fallopian tubes in females and blocked sperm ducts (vas deferens) in males may occur as a result of sexually transmitted infections (STI).
 Condom use can protect against STI.
-If you have an infection, seek treatment early.
+If you have or suspect an infection, seek treatment early.
+Treatment of sexual partners is also crucial.

 • Problems with ovulation may be due to hormonal disturbance.
 If you have irregular infrequent periods, see your doctor to see if these hormonal imbalances, for example thyroid dysfunction, can be corrected.